fclaerho/quarkwm/doc/install.md

 		using the verbose mode: `$ ./setup.sh V`).
 You can also try to debug the code yourself if you wish, recompile everything in development mode `$ ./setup.sh D` before starting.

-    If the compilation succeeds, you get several binaries:
-      - **qwm**, the window manager.
-        NOTE: Please keep in mind that qwm is only the window manager and not an application launcher, you need an additional tool to launch your programs (qbar for instance, but any other tool will do fine).
-      - **qbg**, a small tool to set your background color.
-        It doesn't allow to display images for the moment.
-      - **qbar**, a tool displaying an OSD clock and allowing to launch some applications through keyboard shortcuts.
-      - **qctl**, a command line tool allowing to communicate with the modules (and mostly used to reconfigure them).
-      - **qform** is a tool to dynamically build forms/textboxes, see qforms.txt for details.
-      - **qrun** allows to invoke a text box to launch applications by typing the shell command.
-      - **qhelp** displays a text box listing the default Quark shortcuts.
-      - **qinit**, a tool to reconfigure the modules in .xinitrc, see `configuration.txt` for details.

 5. Check the fonts are ok.
 	Try `qhelp` for instance, you should see 3 types of font (small/medium/big).